donnysait88/docker-challenge-template/README.md

 # Docker Challenge Project

-This repository contain docker project aims to develop technical skills using Docker which is containerization tool comprise of 2 challenge.
+This repository contain Docker project aims to develop technical skills using containerization tool which comprise of 2 challenges.
 - Challenge 1 involved introducing how to use Docker to serve static pages.
 - Challenge 2 involves introducing the concept of Docker Compose.